-"Cultural Resources Surveys" means the Cultural Resources Surveys done for the County, including the Preliminary Cultural Resources Surveys for the Ashland & Cherryland Districts, the San Lorenzo Area, and the East Valley Area; the Comprehensive Survey of Historic Sites; and any other surveys as they may be completed.
+"Cultural Resources Surveys" means the Cultural Resources Surveys done for the county, including the Preliminary Cultural Resources Surveys for the Ashland & Cherryland Districts, the San Lorenzo Area, and the East Valley Area; the Comprehensive Survey of Historic Sites; and any other surveys as they may be completed.

-"Dangerous building" means an immediately dangerous building or structure as defined in Section 15.08.170 of the Alameda County Building code.
+"Dangerous building" means an immediately dangerous building or structure as defined in Section 15.08.170 of this code.